 Backup and Restore (Windows 7)

 When it comes to “best way to back up computer Windows 11”, some users recommend Backup and Restore.
-It is a built-in legacy solution from Windows 7.
-But it can still work in Windows 11.
+It is a built-in legacy solution from Windows 7, but it can still work in Windows 11.

 #1.
 What it does